lttng/lttng-docs/contents/using-lttng/instrumenting/intro.md

 be that your tracing needs are already appropriately covered by LTTng's built-in Linux kernel tracepoints and other probes.
 Or you may be in possession of a user space application which has already been instrumented.
-In such cases, the work will reside entirely in the design and execution of tracing sessions, allowing you to jump to [Controlling tracing](#doc-controlling-tracing) right now.
+In such cases, the work resides entirely in the design and execution of tracing sessions, allowing you to jump to [Controlling tracing](#doc-controlling-tracing) right now.